Silas Demary Jr.: Freshman season (2023–24)

 Demary Jr. was named a starter before his first game as a freshman.
 In his college debut, Demary Jr. scored eight points with five rebounds and two assists in a loss against Oregon.
 On January 20, 2024, Demary Jr. scored a season-high 22 points in a loss against No. 8 Kentucky.
 Demary Jr. also had games with 19 points scored, doing so on February 10 in a loss against Arkansas and on April 2 in a loss against Seton Hall in the semifinals of the 2024 National Invitation Tournament.
 Overall, Demary Jr. averaged 9.7 points, 3.8 rebounds, and 2.5 assists his freshman year.
 He was named to the 2024 SEC All-Freshman team.

 Sophomore season (2024–25)

 As a sophomore, he averaged 13.5 points per game on 39.6% shooting, making him Georgia's second leading scorer.
 On March 1, 2025, he had a season high 26 points in an 83–67 victory against Texas, part of a four-game winning streak to close out Georgia's regular season.
 The Bulldogs lost to Oklahoma 81–75 in the first round of the SEC tournament, with Demary Jr. contributing 24 points.
 The team was a 9 seed in the 2025 NCAA tournament, losing in the first round to Gonzaga 89–68, with Demary Jr. scoring 15.
 He entered the transfer portal following the conclusion of the season.

 UConn

 Junior season (2025–26)

 On April 3, 2025, Demary Jr. announced his decision to transfer to the University of Connecticut to play for the UConn Huskies.

+On March 29, 2026 during the Elite Eight matchup against Duke, Demary deflected a pass from Cayden Boozer which ended up in the hands of Braylon Mullins, who buried the game-winning three with 0.4 seconds left, sending UConn to the Final Four.